Start of Term FAQs

 Alternatively, you can contact the IT Service Desk on 01509-222333.
 They will be able to issue you a new password by phone.
 (For security this can not be done by email)

 Once you have logged in, you should change the password to something only you know, following Password Guidelines for secure passwords.

 The easiest way to change your password is by logging onto a campus PC.
 Once logged in, click CTRL+ALT+DEL (at the same time) on your keyboard and this will bring up a short menu.
 You will gain access to password settings from here, where you can change it to anything you want.

-Some software is available for personal use either for free or at a reduced cost.
+Some software is available for personal use for free.
 The list of software includes:

 - Latest versions of Microsoft Office 365 - this year we have Microsoft Office 2016.
 Click here for more information.